jhoofwijk/dsz-wave-pwa/README.md

 4. Competitions
     1. Parse results from competitions and summarize personal records
     2. Parse 'programmaboekjes' and keep track of what heat you have to swim

+# Running

+In order to run the app, first start the functions using `npm run start:lambda`

+Then run the app using `npm run start:app`